winstonpuckett/av-club/anchor_circle.md

 ## Role purpose

-- To ensure the community that consumes the stream feels loved, heard, and connected with.
+- To connect people and God by ensuring the community that consumes the stream feels loved, heard, and connected with.
-- To ensure the community that consumes the stream feels safe.
+- To connect people and God by ensuring the community that consumes the stream feels safe.

 ## Currently filled by